wanjo-tech/vm2/en.md

 ### Core Implementation Strategies

-1. **Blocking Global Variables**: By creating a pristine execution context with `vm.createContext`, potentially dangerous global variables and functions like `eval` and `Function` are deleted or overridden.
+1. **Blocking Global Variables**: Employing `vm.createContext` to create a clean execution context, where potentially dangerous global variables and functions, such as `eval` and `Function`, are deleted or overridden.

-2. **Overwriting Prototype Methods**: By intercepting and modifying key methods on the prototype chain like `Promise`, we prevent malicious code from escaping the sandbox environment.
+2. **Overwriting Prototype Methods**: Preventing malicious code from escaping the sandbox environment by intercepting and modifying key methods on the prototype chain, such as `Promise`.

-3. **Execution Depth Control**: Through recursive depth detection, we avoid Denial of Service (DoS) attacks caused by infinite recursion.
+3. **Execution Depth Control**: Averting Denial of Service (DoS) attacks due to infinite recursion through recursive depth detection.

-4. **Asynchronous Operation Management**: By customizing the `importModuleDynamically` handler function, dynamic module imports are strictly controlled, preventing the loading of unauthorized modules.
+4. **Asynchronous Operation Management**: Strict control over dynamic module imports is achieved by customizing the `importModuleDynamically` handling function, preventing unauthorized module loading.

 ### Detailed Code Practices

-Key functions reflecting the core expansion implementation of the sandbox environment include:
+The sandbox environment's core expansion implementation is demonstrated through key functions such as:

-- `jevalx_raw`: Serves as the basic execution function, responsible for executing code using `vm.createScript`.
+- `jevalx_raw`: The basic execution function, responsible for code execution using `vm.createScript`.
-- `findEvilGetter`: Searches for malicious getter functions on the prototype chain.
+- `findEvilGetter`: Identifies malicious getter functions on the prototype chain.
-- `jevalx_ext`: Acts as the extended execution function, responsible for creating and initializing the sandbox environment, managing global variables meticulously.
+- `jevalx_ext`: The extended execution function, tasked with creating and initializing the sandbox environment, meticulously managing global variables.
-- `jevalx_core`: The core asynchronous execution function, enhancing control over asynchronous operations by capturing unhandled Promise rejections, avoiding security vulnerabilities from asynchronous operations.
+- `jevalx_core`: The core asynchronous execution function, enhancing control over asynchronous operations by capturing unhandled Promise rejections and avoiding security vulnerabilities from asynchronous operations.

 ## Applications and Limitations of the Sandbox

-The sandbox based on the `node:vm` module is not intended to offer a full-fledged virtual machine.
-Instead, it is designed as a tool allowing JavaScript code to run in a predefined secure context.
-This design means that while the sandbox can provide a level of code isolation and execution control, it does not include all features of traditional virtual machines, such as complete operating system emulation or hardware virtualization.
+Designed not as a full-fledged virtual machine but as a tool for running JavaScript code within a predefined secure context, the sandbox provides a level of code isolation and execution control without the full features of traditional virtual machines, such as complete OS emulation or hardware virtualization.

 ### Main Applications

-1. **Implementing JS Syntax APIs**: The sandbox environment can be used to build and test APIs implementing JavaScript syntax, particularly useful for developing scalable web applications and services.
-By running user or third-party code in a secure sandbox environment, developers can ensure the main application's security is uncompromised.
-It's applied in our KK project [3]
+1. **Implementing JS Syntax APIs**: Useful for developing scalable web applications and services, the sandbox can build and test APIs that implement JavaScript syntax.
+Running user or third-party code in a secure environment ensures the main application's security remains uncompromised, as applied in our KK project [3].

-2. **Strategy Files in Quantitative Systems**: Similar to popular quantitative trading script languages like Pine Script[4], this sandbox environment enables users to write custom strategies for quantitative trading systems.
-The strategy files executed within the sandbox can leverage JavaScript's powerful features while ensuring the execution environment's security and isolation.
+2. **Strategy Files in Quantitative Systems**: Similar to popular quantitative trading script languages like Pine Script [4], the sandbox enables users to write custom strategies for quantitative trading systems, ensuring security and isolation while leveraging JavaScript's capabilities.

 ### Limitations

-While this sandbox offers a relatively secure environment for executing complex JavaScript code, it is not suitable for scenarios requiring full virtual machine features.
-The sandbox is designed with a focus on security and lightweight, hence its performance and functionality limitations should be considered when in use.
+Although the sandbox offers a secure environment for executing complex JavaScript code, it's unsuitable for scenarios requiring the full features of a virtual machine.
+Focused on security and lightweight, its performance and functionality limits should be acknowledged.

 ## Security Considerations and Future Outlook

-Despite the strong code isolation provided by the `node:vm`-based sandbox environment, vigilance is required regarding Node.js updates and newly discovered security vulnerabilities.
-Continuous security reviews and timely updates of the sandbox environment are crucial for maintaining its security.
+The `node:vm`-based sandbox's strong code isolation necessitates vigilance regarding Node.js updates and newly discovered security vulnerabilities.
+Ongoing security reviews and sandbox updates are vital for maintaining security.

-As the ECMAScript standard evolves and new features are introduced, future sandbox environments are expected to accommodate more complex applications and implement finer control mechanisms.
+With the evolving ECMAScript standard and new feature introductions, future sandbox environments are anticipated to accommodate more complex applications and implement more refined control mechanisms.

 ## Conclusion

-By extending a new sandbox environment atop `node:vm`, we not only effectively filled the gap left by the discontinuation of the `vm2` library but also provided a more flexible and secure solution for executing third-party or untrusted code.
-With continuous technological advancement and deeper security practices, we believe this approach will provide solid security assurances for Node.js applications.
+Extending a new sandbox environment on top of `node:vm` not only effectively bridges the gap left by the `vm2` library's discontinuation but also provides a more secure and flexible solution for executing third-party or untrusted code.
+As technology progresses and security practices deepen, we are optimistic about this approach's potential to offer robust security assurances for Node.js applications.

 ## References